videre-project/MTGOSDK/docs/guides/play.md

 foreach (var league in LeagueManager.OpenLeagues)
 {
   Console.WriteLine($"{league.Name}");
-  Console.WriteLine($"  State: {league.LeagueState}");
-  Console.WriteLine($"  Record: {league.Score}-{league.Losses} of {league.MaxRounds}");
+  Console.WriteLine($"  Record: {league.Wins}-{league.Losses} of {league.TotalMatches}");
 }
 ```

 The `OpenLeagues` collection contains leagues the user has an active entry in.
-The `Score` and `Losses` properties track your win-loss record, while `MaxRounds` tells you how many matches you can play before the entry completes (typically 5 for a traditional league).
-The `LeagueState` indicates whether you're actively in a match, waiting for a match, or have completed your entry.
+The `Wins` and `Losses` properties track your win-loss record, while `TotalMatches` tells you how many matches you can play before the entry completes (typically 5 for a traditional league; `MinMatches` is the minimum required to be eligible for prizes).
+To observe league lifecycle changes, subscribe to the `StateChanged` event, which provides a `LeagueStateEventArgs` describing the transition.

 ### League vs Tournament